GURU1001S/ThermoPINN/README.md

 Initially developed using **UTDTB v5** (a custom synthetic degradation dataset), the system demonstrates robust zero-shot sim-to-real transfer to NASA N-CMAPSS telemetry and real-time edge deployment feasibility.

 ## 🧠 Core Insight & Aerospace Impact
-This work demonstrates a critical failure mode in modern safety-critical AI:
+We identify a structural limitation of soft-constrained PINNs under distribution shift:
+> **Soft-constrained PINNs are not identifiable under partial observability, leading to physically invalid yet accurate predictors under distribution shift.**
 > **High predictive accuracy does NOT guarantee physically valid representations in safety-critical systems.**

-Despite achieving competitive RMSE and successful sim-to-real transfer, empirical stress tests revealed that the model's latent representations remained **statistically inconsistent with governing physical laws under hypothesis testing**, collapsed under out-of-distribution (OOD) sensor failure, and could not support survival-based risk modeling. **This suggests that current PINN formulations behave as constrained function approximators rather than physically grounded models.**
+Despite achieving competitive RMSE and successful sim-to-real transfer, empirical stress tests revealed that the model's latent representations remained statistically inconsistent with governing physical laws under hypothesis testing, collapsed under out-of-distribution (OOD) sensor failure due to the **Manifold Projection Hypothesis (MPH)**, and could not support survival-based risk modeling.

+**Crucially, the model failed to recover domain-invariant physical constants across datasets, which serves as the strongest empirical evidence of non-physical learning.** This suggests that soft-constrained PINNs do not enforce physics—they regularize toward it.
+This limitation is specific to soft-constrained formulations and may not apply to hard constraints or symbolic regression hybrids.

 **Why this matters to aerospace:** In commercial aviation, this disconnect is critical.
-Uncalibrated overconfidence and non-physical degradation trajectories **may violate safety expectations defined in DO-178C and ARP4761**, introducing unquantified and potentially unsafe decision risk in MRO scheduling and safety-critical decision-making.
+Uncalibrated overconfidence and non-physical degradation trajectories **violate assumptions required for compliance with DO-178C/ARP4761 safety processes**, introducing unquantified and potentially unsafe decision risk in MRO scheduling and safety-critical decision-making.

 ---